ipb-halle/CRIMSy/README.md

 Additional information is available on the website of the Leibniz Research Alliance "Bioactive Compounds and Biotechnology": [https://www.leibniz-wirkstoffe.de/projects/lbac_project/](https://www.leibniz-wirkstoffe.de/projects/lbac_project/).

+Watch CRIMSy in action: [https://www.youtube.com/watch?v=PDGm0_Wsly0](https://www.youtube.com/watch?v=PDGm0_Wsly0) (2:46 min, Jul 2021)

-We took part in the Hackathon EUvsVirus Hackathon 2020.The homepage of the project can be found at: https://devpost.com/software/crimsy-cloud-information-resource-management-system
+We took part in the Hackathon EUvsVirus Hackathon 2020.
+The homepage of the project can be found at: https://devpost.com/software/crimsy-cloud-information-resource-management-system

 ## Funding